tripledio/tripledio.github.io/_posts/2023-07-1-cost-of-efficiency.md

 Given that working iteratively should be a well known practice in the software field, it amazes me how big the aversion of doing something more than once can be with software engineers.
 There is a strong desire to "get it right", making sure we got everything covered, trying to foresee all possible use-cases and possible changes in the future.
 Because we have to do it right.

 The mindset of trying to do things just once also occurs with knowledge transfers.
-With onboarding new people on the project, explaning new features, the architecture etc...
+With onboarding new people on the project, explaining new features, the architecture etc...
 All too often the desire is there to do any the knowledge transfer just once, a resistance to explaining things multiple times.

 ---
 ## Efficiency trade-offs

 While I think efficiency is definitely a good thing, it does have its trade-offs.
 Trade-offs we need to be aware of so that we don't just end a conversation because something makes the argument that something isn't efficient.
 Because there is more to life then achieving maximum efficiency.
+If fact, there probably wouldn't be any life is everything was efficient...

 ### Mother Nature